Dywane/DWAnimatedLabel/README.md

 ## Installation

-You want to add `pod 'DWAnimatedLabel', '~> 1.1'` similar to the following to your Podfile:
+You want to add `pod 'DWAnimatedLabel', '~> 1.1'` or similar to the following to your Podfile:

 ```ruby
 target 'MyApp' do